Adult Education Services

 - Cell phone policy: It is our policy to not allow cell phone usage during class.
 Please turn all cell phones to silent.
 Listening to music with headphones is perfectly acceptable.

-- For High School Equivalency testing, we do not currently give the HiSET at this location.
-When you are ready, we will help you sign up.
+- When you are ready for High School Equivalency test we will help you sign up.
 The cost will be $98.00 for the full battery.
 More information can be found at www.hiset.ets.org.